How To Make White Chocolate And Raspberry Cookies

 Fresh Or Frozen Raspberries?

 I used frozen raspberries instead of fresh raspberries to make these cookies.
 Frozen berries are a lot easier to bake with as they’re less delicate and don’t break apart and squish as easily.
-That being said, you can use fresh raspberries, they’re definitely brighter and radiant than frozen one’s.
-If you choose to use fresh raspberries, below are a few tips to prevent them from squishing:

 If you’re using fresh raspberries, put them in the freezer until you are ready to use them.
 This will help to firm them up before being mixed into the cookie dough.